Khalid Hamid

 Khalid Hamid (born 18 October 1962) is a field hockey player from Pakistan.
 He was born in Gujranwala.
-He won a gold medal at the 1984 Summer Olympics in Los Angeles.
-He joined the Pakistan National Hockey team in 1980.
-He played India vs Pakistan test series in 1981, Puma Trophy 1981 in Frankfurt, Peugeot Trophy 1981 in Amsterdam, 2nd Junior World Cup 1982 at Kuala Lampur, King Azlan Shah trophy 1983 at Kuala Lampur, Top 10 Nations Hockey tournament in 1983 at Hong Kong, World Champions Trophy Tournament in 1983, 1984 & 1988.
-He also represented Pakistan in the 3rd Asia Cup in 1985 Dhaka, India vs Pakistan test series 1988, Seoul Olympics 1988 and many more other international events.
-He capped 150 times and scored 20 goals.
+He won a gold medal at the 1984 Summer Olympics in Los Angeles after joining the Pakistan national hockey team in 1980.
+He played India vs Pakistan test series in 1981, the Puma Trophy in 1981 in Frankfurt, the Peugeot Trophy in 1981 in Amsterdam, the 2nd Junior World Cup in 1982 at Kuala Lumpur, the Sultan Azlan Shah trophy in 1983 in Kuala Lumpur, the Top 10 Nations Hockey tournament in 1983 in Hong Kong, and the World Champions Trophy Tournament in 1983, 1984, and 1988.
+He also represented Pakistan in the 3rd Asia Cup in 1985 in Dhaka, the India vs Pakistan test series in 1988, and the 1988 Summer Olympics in Seoul, among many other international events.
+He earned 150 caps and scored 20 goals.

-In recognition of his services to Pakistan in the game of hockey, he was awarded Presidential Medal for Pride of Performance (صدارتی تمغۂ برائے حسنِ کارکردگی) in 1988 by the Government of Pakistan.
-After end of his playing career, he started coaching Pakistan hockey team.
-He also coached UAE field hockey clubs and Qatar hockey team.
+In recognition of his services to Pakistan in the game of field hockey, he was awarded the Presidential Medal for Pride of Performance (صدارتی تمغۂ برائے حسنِ کارکردگی) in 1988 by the Government of Pakistan.
+After concluding his playing career, he started coaching the Pakistan men's national field hockey team.
+He also coached UAE field hockey clubs and the Qatar men's national hockey team.

-Pakistan Hockey Federation appointed him selector for four years to select the national senior and junior teams.
-He worked for Pakistan International Airlines' commercial department and remained posted as country manager PIA Doha (Qatar).
-On transfer back to Pakistan, he was posted as regional manager PIA Head Office in Karachi.
+The Pakistan Hockey Federation appointed him as a selector for four years to choose the national senior and junior teams.

+In 2025, he coached the Washington University in St. Louis field hockey club team.
+Concurrently, he worked as a private coach, providing specialized one-on-one technical instruction to high school students in Greater St. Louis.
+He is currently a staff field hockey coach for the St. John's School.

+Outside of sports, Hamid worked at Pakistan International Airlines (PIA) and retired in 2023 after a nearly three-decade-long career.
+His notable roles included serving as PIA's Country Manager in Qatar and regional manager at PIA's Head Office in Karachi.